 The experts over at Marketing Profs and Content Marketing Institute have joined together in a recent study, entitled, B2B Content Marketing 2020: Benchmarks, Budgets and Trends.
 This study dug up some interesting and surprising data about the state of content marketing for B2B and shows us some areas where we can all improve.

-Among some of the fascinating data in this report, we discover that 79% of respondents rated their organization's content marketing as extremely or very successful.
+Among some of the fascinating data in this report: 79% of respondents rated their organization's content marketing as extremely or very successful.
 This is a promising statistic -- after all, just 10 years ago, content marketing was low on the priority list.

-But as with most things, there's definitely room for improvement.
-While the majority of the companies who participated in this study are committed to content marketing and find it successful, the study also revealed that a few areas where help is needed.
+But as with most things, there's room for improvement.
+While the majority of the companies surveyed are committed to content marketing and find it successful, the study also revealed a few problem areas.
 This reflects the state of content marketing for B2B in general.
 We pinpoint 5 areas below and show how to fix the issues.

-If you're reading this, you most likely already have some kind of content marketing strategy in the works.
-Let's take a look at 5 important ways in which you can improve your strategy and get the results you want.
+If you're reading this, you most likely already have some kind of B2B content marketing strategy in the works.
+Let's take a look at 10 important ways in which you can improve your strategy and get the results you want.

 Why is documenting your strategy important?
 Because it will help you to work more efficiently.
 It shows you the big picture -- what is planned every day, what subjects to cover, and potential holes in your content strategy